garbo999/TabCode/README.md

 Display lute or historical guitar tablature in a webpage.

 ## What is TabCode?
 TabCode is a convenient way to notate historical tablature in a computer.
 It was created by Tim Crawford in the 1990s.
 There is a basic description [here].
-More details are given [on this page (also note the useful references on the left under 'TabCode')][Reference text 4].
+More details are given [on this page][Reference text 4] (also note the useful references on the left under 'TabCode').
 TabCode has been further developed as part of the [ECOLM] project.

 ## What does it look like?